1. What exactly is a 'prep' school?

 Other prep schools are independent, feed a range of destinations and pride themselves on nurturing children of all abilities and of being able to help parents decide the right ‘fit’ senior or secondary school for their child.

-9. Many prep schools still seem to be ‘family-run’?
+9. Some prep schools still seem to be ‘family-run’?

 Yes, many of the longer-established prep schools are still family-run.
 Family-run schools tend to have a less corporate feel and often strongly reflect the values of the proprietor.
 Those that are truly independent are often still family- owned, smaller and tend to be more quirky, individualistic and ethos-driven.